 If you’re looking to develop a strategy that works, the eight sales tips listed below could help.

 Your current customers are one of your best resources for increased revenue.
 Your customer base can provide you with valuable feedback about what worked and didn’t work for them during the sales cycle.

 Similarly, current customers are an excellent source of revenue.
 You’ve already converted them once.
 It’s easier to sell to an existing customer than it is a new one.
-Make sure that you maintain your customer relationships and offer solutions to the problems your existing customers are having.
+Make sure that you maintain your relationships through customer emails or one-on-one check-ins.
+And, offer solutions to the problems your existing customers are having.